FinHubSA/FinHubSA/README.md

-# 👋 Hi, We are FinLab SA
+# 👋 Hi, from the Hub
-👀 We are the Financial Innovation Lab of South Africa!
+👀 We are the Financial Innovation Hub of South Africa!
 We are based out of the University of Cape Town and are sponsored by the Algorand Foundation.
 We are a team of the brighest minds tackling innovation in the fintech industry.
 <ul>
 We are broken into 3 parts: